10 Expert Ways to Handle an OSHA Citation Part 2

 3. Get an OSHA Defense Attorney

 With the help of one of our defense attorneys, you can fight a citation.
-The lawyers of Trent Cotney, P.A. have extensive experience and expert knowledge of OSHA standards.
+The lawyers of Cotney Construction Law have extensive experience and expert knowledge of OSHA standards.
 We can help you navigate the citation process so you can get back to operating your business.

 4. Get Fines Reduced

 OSHA has increased fines and penalties of those who violate safety standards.
 An addition to contesting the citation, you can attempt to get your fines reduced.
 OSHA may consider reducing fines based on the size of your company, or if you haven’t received citations in the last five years.
 Other ways to reduce fines would be to you show that you have kept accurate records, have completed safety trainings, and established safety rules on your job site.